karolina-sowinska/good-deeds-server/README.md

 Or click  here to view all active voicemails:
 http://good-deeds-server.herokuapp.com/api/v1/resources/tickets/all

-Please note that the API can be disabled to reduce the costs of running it (due to using Google Cloud credits).
+Please note that the API might be temporarily disabled to reduce the costs of running it (due to using Google Cloud credits).